dobrypd/sylwester/README.md

 Imagine an event for much more than 100 people, without DJ.
-There are plenty of music collection created directly for such a occasions.
+There are plenty of music collection created directly for such a occasion.
 But there are without context, without connection to the direct group of people.